Isaac heads for U.S. Gulf Coast after drenching south Florida

 In Haiti, Isaac added to the misery of more than 350,000 survivors of the 2010 earthquake still living in flimsy resettlement camps as water gushed into tents and corrugated plastic shacks ripped apart by the wind.

-Authorities in the impoverished nation said on Sunday the storm had killed eight people, including three children.
+Authorities in the impoverished nation said the storm had killed eight people, including three children.

 In the Dominican Republic, officials said three people were missing, including the mayor of a town near Santo Domingo who was swept away as he tried to save another person from a flooded river.